collective/collective.easyslideshow/src/collective/easyslideshow/README.txt

 - To link a slide to a page in your site, edit the image, click on the ``Categorization`` tab, and set a related link.
 Each slide can have its own related link.
 - Properties can be changed either site wide or on each slideshow individually.
 Go to site setup to set the site wide properties.
 For changing the properties of individual slideshow, there is a ``slideshow`` tab available on each slideshow folder.
 - A slideshow portlet is also available.
 Each portlet has its own settings, and displays the images from a folder that you choose.
+- Images will be automatically resized to fit the height and width set in the slideshow properties.
+White space will display to the right or bottom of images that do not match the width to height ratio of the slideshow.

 Customization
 =============